Akhliskun/firefox-infra-changelog/README.md

 - 9: No git authentication tokens found
 - 10: Keyboard interrupt
 - 11: Provided input is not an integer.
 Used in modules.FIC_MainMenu.repo_selection_menu()
+- 12: Not a git or hg repository